 - Apply new developments or theories to problems which require new approaches.
 Apply medical records administration knowledge to solve problems that are not susceptible to resolution under existing policies.

 - Determine the need for and direct the implementation of special indices for documenting various treatment modalities, diseases, and patient care, as needed.

 - Ensure the proper disposition of records consistent with Government wide policies and procedures.

 InGenesis, Inc. offers:

 - Paid Federal Holidays

 - 401(k) Retirement Plan, Life and Disability Insurances

-We support a diverse workforce and is an Equal Opportunity Employer who does not discriminate against employees and applicants for employment on the basis of race, gender, color, religion, national origin, age, sexual orientation, gender identity, genetic information, disability, veteran status, or other classification protected by law.
+InGenesis is an Equal Opportunity Employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.